 Your new pension provider will require a transfer value quotation which your L G P S administering authority will guarantee for three months.

 You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
-The conditions for transferring an AVC are different from those set out above.
+The conditions for transferring an AVC are different.
 You can transfer your AVC without transferring your main LGPS benefits.

 If you leave the L G P S with a deferred benefit and later re-join the Scheme, your deferred benefit will normally automatically be transferred to the active pension account for your new job, unless you elect to keep it separate.
 If you wish to keep your deferred benefit separate, you must normally elect to do so within 12 months of re-joining the L G P S. Your employer may allow you longer to decide.

+If you:

-If youleave the L G P S and are entitled to a refund of contributions (normally because you have less than two years’ membership) and you:
+leave the L G P S and are entitled to a refund of contributions (normally because you have less than two years’ membership)

 do not take a refund of contributions, and